 Make it clear how customers can take advantage of a free offer

-Code rule 3.23 states that ads must make clear the extent of the commitment the consumer must make to take advantage of a “free” offer.
+Rule 3.23 states that ads must make clear the extent of the commitment the consumer must make to take advantage of a “free” offer.
 If consumers must make a purchase, sign up to a newsletter or open a subscription to receive something for free, this information must be clearly included in the ad.
-An ad which offered a “free pair of hands-free binoculars for every reader” on the front page of a magazine was upheld because the ad did not make it clear that customers would only qualify for the free product when making a purchase (Winning Deals Ltd, 06 August 2014).
-See also Proacademichelp.co.uk, 11 September 2019.

 Don’t charge anything other than uninflated postage cost

 The ASA upheld complaints about an app for a photo printing company which stated “FREE PHOTO PRINTS DELIVERED TO YOUR DOOR”.
 In some cases, consumers were paying more than the minimum cost of postage to obtain the “free” prints, therefore the prints should not have been described as “free”.
-In addition, the ad breached the Code because it did not make clear that consumers had to pay for postage to obtain the free prints (PlanetArt UK Ltd, 03 August 2022).
+In addition, the ad breached the CAP Code because it did not make clear that consumers had to pay for postage to obtain the free prints (PlanetArt UK Ltd, 03 August 2022).

 Don’t compensate by inflating other costs or reducing quality